lee-blake/CME-Commitment-to-Change/Design/BusinessRequirements.md

   should be evident on the platform.
 This includes safeguarding accounts and account information, moderation of inappropriate content, and controls disposable to the user to protect them from other malicious users.

+# Proposed New Business Requirements

+- BR1: Motivate clinicians to make and keep commitments to positive change in the practice of medicine.

+- BR2: Enable CME providers to measure the relative effectiveness of their courses at creating changes in medical practice by their respective students.